-Finally, we acknowledge that our proposed model only represents one feature of complexity, i.e., the emergence of one additional hierarchy layer, the administration.
-Of course, modelling efforts exist which consider much more intricate mechanisms, like human behaviour, shared resource systems, interacting societies, etc. \citep{Arneth.2014, Rounsevell.2011, Schill.2019, Schluter.2017, Nitzbon.2017, Motesharrei.2014}.
-But keeping Occam's razor in mind, we believe that this very simple model (without population increase, additional hierarchy layers, dynamic networks, etc.) is sufficient to make a case for the direct influence of complexity with respect to social-ecological collapse.
+Finally, we acknowledge that our proposed model represents only one feature of complexity, i.e., the emergence of one additional layer of hierarchy, administration.
+Of course, modeling efforts exist that consider much more intricate mechanisms, such as human behavior, shared resource systems, interacting societies, etc. \citep{Arneth.2014, Rounsevell.2011, Schill.2019, Schluter.2017, Nitzbon.2017, Motesharrei.2014}.
+But keeping Occam's razor in mind, we believe that this very simple model (without population growth, additional hierarchical layers, dynamic networks, etc.) is sufficient to make a case for the direct influence of complexity with respect to social-ecological collapse.

-Our model should be extended in further studies to analyze how complexity relates to collapse in potentially more realistic scenarios that could, e.g., be represented by a further social stratification or and more complex network topologies.
+With the availability of databases of collapse like Seashat \citep{Turchin.2020} and recently published empirical survival analysis of states \citep{Scheffer.2023}, the data are available to ground models on real data.
+The complexity-generating mechanism proposed in this work can provide the mechanistic basis to simulate the expected slowdown of recovery from perturbations \citep{Scheffer.2023}, as the marginal returns on complexity decrease with increasing complexity of the society.
+The logical next step is to use survival analysis to combine empirical data with mechanistic models by modeling hazards through advanced mechanistic models in order to test specific hypotheses of societal collapse.
+For this, the presented model needs to overcome its deficiencies and include resource acquisition and population dynamics not as abstract quantities like energy $E$, but physically based quantities.
+Therefore, our model should be extended in future studies to analyze how complexity relates to collapse in potentially more realistic scenarios, which could be represented by further social stratification or more complex and adaptive network topologies.
 In this context, complexity costs of social connectivity should be considered.
-Additionally, impacts of innovations and energy substitutes (coal, oil, etc.) on collapse could be studied to identify additional strategies to slow down or avoid collapse.
+In addition, impacts of innovations and energy substitutes (coal, oil, etc.) on collapse could be studied to identify additional strategies to slow down or avoid collapse~\citep{lenton2016revolutions}.
 Furthermore, the interrelation between energy and complexity could also be studied in more elaborate World-Earth and Human-Earth system models to study under which circumstances the results obtained in this work could be transferred to less abstract applications.
-For this purpose, appropriate measures of energy and complexity need to be defined depending on the specific model and research question at hand.
+For this purpose, appropriate measures of energy, complexity and resilience need to be defined depending on the specific model and research question at hand \citep{Tamberg.2022}.